rulego/rulego/README.md

 <img src="doc/imgs/logo.png" alt="logo" width="100"/>

-RuleGo is a lightweight, high-performance, embedded, orchestrable component-based rule engine built on the Go language.
-It supports heterogeneous system data integration and can aggregate, distribute, filter, transform, enrich, and perform various actions on input messages.
+`RuleGo` is a lightweight, high-performance, embedded, orchestrable component-based rule engine built on the Go language.

-<h3>Your encouragement is our motivation to move forward.
-If this project is helpful to you, please give it a Star in the top right corner.</h3>
+It can help you quickly build loosely coupled and flexible systems that can respond and adjust to changes in business requirements in real time.

+`RuleGo` also provides a large number of reusable components that support the aggregation, filtering, distribution, transformation, enrichment, and execution of various actions on data, and can also interact and integrate with various protocols and systems.
+It has a wide range of application potential in low-code, business code orchestration, data integration, workflows, large model intelligent agents, edge computing, automation, IoT, and other scenarios.

 ## Features